maratai/craftery/audio_music/vst.md

 - **World Fury**.
 Hybrid.

 # Soniccouture (Kontakt)
+- **Hammersmith Free**.
+"A free verison of the most detailed sampled piano available.
+21 velocity layers."
+- **Morpheus**. "...the Morpheus is a modular aluminum percussion instrument: the keys can be rearranged in any order you like, as each metal bar is attached to its own tuned resonator.
+The aluminum gives Morpheus one of the purest percussion sounds you will hear - add tremolo and it sounds very much like a vibraphone, but with an extra 'glass-like' quality."
+- **Music Boxes**.
+Free!
+"Two original music boxes: the sound is almost universally evocative of early childhood."
+- **Rocksichord**.
+Free!
+"Vintage electric harpsichord with 12 stops."
 - **Samulnori Percussion**.
 Korean folk drums!
+- **Skiddaw Stones** - A lithophone - ancient tuned rocks gathered in the mountains of Cumbria, UK.
+Truly heavy rock music."
+- **Tape Choir**.
+Free!
+- **Thunder Drum**.
+Free!

 # Sonuscore (Kontakt)
 - **Elysion 2**.
 Synths.